Public Works Menu

 - Appliances: For a charge, Capital Disposal Waste Managment wll take stoves, washers, dryers, refridgerators and freezers.
 For information call 780-7801.

-- Batteries, Car: Return it to the store where you bought it, they will take it back or CBJ Household Hazardous Waste Events.
+- Batteries, Car: Return it to the store where you bought it, they will take it back or CBJ Household Hazardous Waste facility.

-- Batteries, Household: CBJ Household Hazardous Waste Events.
+- Batteries, Household: CBJ Household Hazardous Waste facility.
 Battery terminals should be taped or batteries should be placed in ziplock baggies.

 - Brown Paper Bags: Reuse at grocery stores (often for a discount) or donate to St. Vincent de Paul, Salvation Army, or Rainbow Foods.
 Recycle Center also takes them as mixed paper.